elendstourist/windows-surfshark-wireguard/README.md

 You just need to `curl` and `jq`.

-I'm using this to generate configs on openwrt.
+I'm using this to generate wireguard-configs on windows because i don't like surfshark client.